TomDDG/ZXPicoIF2ROM/README.md

 ## Usage

 Usage is very simple.
 On every cold boot the Spectrum will default to the first ROM in the `rom.h` header file.
-To change the ROM you simply press and hold (as per firmware v0.3) the user button for >1second.
+To change the ROM you simply press and hold (firmware v0.3+) the user button for >1second.
 Upon release the new ROM will boot.
 If you want to simply reset the Spectrum just press the user button and do not hold down.

 ## PIO & DMA